 The interests of Mr. Moroun could conflict with or differ from our interests or the interests of our other shareholders.
 For example, the concentration of ownership he holds could delay, defer, or prevent a change of control of our Company or impede a merger, takeover or other business combination that may otherwise be favorable for us.
 Accordingly, Mr. Moroun could cause us to enter into transactions or agreements of which our other shareholders would not approve or make decisions with which they may disagree.
 Mr. Moroun may continue to retain control of us for the foreseeable future and may decide not to enter into a transaction in which shareholders would receive consideration for our common stock that is much higher than the then-current market price of our common stock.
-In addition, he could elect to sell a controlling interest in us to a third-party and our other shareholders may not be able to participate in such transaction or, if they are able to participate in such a transaction, such shareholders may receive less than the then current fair market value of their shares.
+In addition, he could elect to sell a controlling interest in us to a third-party and our other shareholders may not be able to participate in such transaction, such shareholders may receive less than the then current fair market value of their shares.
 Any decision regarding their ownership of us that Mr. Moroun may make at some future time will be in his absolute discretion, subject to applicable laws and fiduciary duties.